BMC-DS-100/BMC-DS-100.github.io/final-project.md

 the research report with the first two sections filled out (introduction and hypothesis testing and prediction questions).
 You can also include the 3rd section (Exploratory Data Analysis) but it is not required.
 For this deadline, these sections do not need to be complete and formal.
 An outline that conveys the theme of your final projet, the questions you are asking, and the methods you will use to answer the questions will suffice.

-Please submit the JupyterNotebook to Gradescope (Final Project Proposal /Preregistration) by **Saturday 12/19 11:59pm (EST)**.
+Please submit the JupyterNotebook to Gradescope (Final Project Proposal /Preregistration) by **Thursday 05/12 11:59pm (EST)**.
 The earlier you submit your project preregistration/proposal, the earlier we will provide feedback and suggestions on how to improve your final-project.

 ### Final Write Up
-The final project write up will be due by **Wednesday 12/23 11:59pm (EST)**
+The final project write up will be due by **Thursday 05/12 11:59pm (EST)**

 <br>